dadarakt/named_sql/README.md

 - Not a DSL, just a simple tool
 - No runtime atom creation
-- As much compile-time verification as is reasonable for a dynamic language
+- As much compile-time verification as is reasonable
 - Minimal surface area of macro

 ---

 License MIT

+---

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can